doguscank/doguscank/README.md

 **Summary about me:**

 - 🔭 I’m currently working on autonomous navigation algorithms of robots.
-- 🌱 I’m currently learning basics of the Kalman Filter.
+- 🌱 I’m currently studying Semantic Segmentation.
 - 📫 How to reach me: You can reach me via email: k.doguscan@gmail.com

 **📫 Where to find me:**